 During lunch, the Southeast Asian Student Association created a Rangoli on the path from Pinney Hall to Malloy Commons and served traditional food from the various countries that celebrate Diwali.
-The Rangoli celebrates the happiness, positivity and liveliness of a household and serves as a welcoming for Lakshmi, the Hindu goddess of
+The Rangoli celebrates the happiness, positivity and liveliness of a household and serves as a welcoming for Lakshmi, the Hindu goddess ofwealth and good fortune.

 Annarelli stated, “It’s a really gratifying way for us to be in community together rather than to be divided or focused on our differences.
 I get this idea from it that we can be this positive force for the celebration of diversity and togetherness, as opposed to that which is politicized and divisive in popular media.”

 Sophomore Gus Singh added, “The environment is simply amazing.
 It reminds me of a heritage-based celebration you would see in places all over the world.
 It’s so amazing to see all different cultures and ethnicities gathered around together to celebrate one holiday.”